moq-wg/moq-transport/draft-ietf-moq-transport.md

 OBJECT message header.
 Unless determined by congestion response, Relays MUST forward the OBJECT message to the matching subscribers.

-## Congestion Response at Relays

-TODO: Refer to {{priority-congestion}}.
-Add details to describe relay behavior when merging or splitting streams and interactions with congestion response.

 ## Relay Object Handling

 MOQT encodes the delivery information for a stream via OBJECT headers